(CNN) — Yes, it’s winter. And yes, it’s cold. But this is different.

 The city had 12 centers for residents to seek warmth, one of which was to stay open all night through Tuesday.
 Libraries and some other city facilities would also be open, said Evelyn Diaz, the city’s commissioner of the Department of Family and Support Services.
 Illinois Gov. Pat Quinn said 100 warming centers were open statewide.

-In St. Louis, authorities used a reverse 911 system to call people who might need assistance.
+In St. Louis, authorities used an emergency notification system to call people who might need assistance.
 More than 80 didn’t answer, Mayor Francis Slay said, so police were going to check on them.

 Slay also said that the city would close on Monday except for emergency personnel.